peikuan/WBBC/README.md

 # WBBC
-Westlake BioBank for Chinese pilot project
+the Westlake BioBank for Chinese pilot project